-Featuring clouds of tiny light blue flowers on spikes and finely dissected, fragrant, gray-green leaves, Russian sage (Perovskia atriplicifolia) works well for perennial borders, mixed borders, wildlife gardens and other landscape areas.
-This drought-tolerant, woody-based perennial is hardy in U.S. Department of Agriculture plant hardiness zones 5 through 9, and grows 3 to 5 feet tall and 2 to 4 feet wide.
+Featuring clouds of tiny light blue flowers on spikes and finely dissected, fragrant, gray-green leaves, Russian sage (Salvia yangii, formerly Perovskia atriplicifolia) works well for perennial borders, mixed borders, wildlife gardens and other landscape areas.
+This drought-tolerant, woody-based perennial is hardy in U.S. Department of Agriculture plant hardiness zones 3 through 9, and grows 3 to 4 feet tall with an equal spread.
 Its two-lipped, tubular flowers appear in summer through fall.

 Perennial and Mixed Borders

 Russian sage works well in a perennial border and in mixed borders that include perennials, bulbs, shrubs, evergreens and other plants.
 When paired with evergreens, the plant's blue flowers create an interesting color contrast.
 When summer's blue flowers fade, Russian sage continues to stand tall in warm climates and add vertical interest to garden beds.
 Standing tall is sometimes a problem for Russian sage, however, as it tends to flop over when it gets tall.
 To prevent this, plant supportive plants around it and make sure the sage gets full sun.